handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 :::

-## Set the initial sorting order
+## Set the initial sort order

 Sort your data at Handsontable's initialization, to start out with rows displayed in a particular order.

-In this demo, the rows are sorted by column A, in ascending order.
+In this demo, the rows are initially sorted by column A, in ascending order.

 ::: only-for javascript